JanneJP/LB2120-Celltower-Monitor/README.md

 ## What is this?

 Currently the Netgear LB2120 modem does not support manual celltower selection.
-One way to work around this is to continiously reboot the modem in an attempt to try and force it to connect to the preferred celltower.
+One way to work around this is to continuously reboot the modem in an attempt to try and force it to connect to the preferred celltower.

 ## usage

 You need to get the password hash used to login to the modem and you need to find the celltower ID you want to connect to.

+There currently are two versions: app.py and app_experimental.py

+Only difference between these two versions is, that the experimental version is going to be a single script with no 3rd party dependencies.

+Currently both versions require Beautifulsoup4

+Each version has their own configuration file.
+Templates for both are provided.

 ### Password hash